waughsh/waughsh.github.io/about.md

 2. Symbolic Systems Program (anie@stanford.edu)
 3. Department of Biomedical Data Science (BDS)

-I studied Psycholinguistics from Phillip Wolff in Emory University with a degree in Psychology (focusing on cognitive science and neuroscience / animal behavior).

 I earned my master of science degree from Symbolic Systems Program at Stanford University.
 My main area of focus is Natural Language Processing, but I work in other areas such as deep reinforcement learning, applied machine learning, information theory as well.

 In 2016, I spent my first year working in Andrew Ng's [Stanford Machine Learning Group](https://stanfordmlgroup.github.io/) with Ziang Xie.
 The project centered around recurrent neural network regularizations and data augmentation.
 I became affiliated with Computer Science Department and received my CS email address during this time.